apickli/apickli/README.md

     $ npm install

 We can now start defining our scenarios for the test.
-For this tutorial, we will be borrowing sections from the example scenarios in apickli source code.
+For this tutorial, we will be borrowing sections from the [example project](example-project/) in apickli source code.

 Let's start with the scenario file called *myapi.feature*.
-Full scenario definition with various other functions can be found here: https://github.com/apickli/apickli/blob/master/features/httpbin.feature
+Full scenario definition with various other functions can be found here: [example-project/features/httpbin.feature](example-project/features/httpbin.feature)

 ```
 Feature: